 Figure 3 DFDL simple types as a subset of XML Schema types

-These types are defined as they are in XML Schema, with exceptions for:
+These types are defined as they are in XML Schema, with the exceptions of:

 String – In DFDL a string can contain any character codes.
 None are reserved.
 (Including the character with character code U+0000, which is not permitted in XML documents.)

+The simple types are placed into logical type groupings as shown in this table: